• Water play at The Center

 The Center provides daily snacks in the morning and afternoon for all students.
 Families are welcome to send snacks from home each day as well.
 Full-Day students should bring a packed, healthy lunch from home that is ready to eat!
 We encourage families to send foods they know their toddlers will love to eat and can feed themselves independently.

-We are a nut aware school, and do not allow children to bring nut products of any kind.
+We are a nut-aware school, and do not allow children to bring nut products of any kind.

 • Do children have a daily rest time?

 Rest is an important part of a Toddler’s day.
 All Full-Day Toddlers participate in rest time, even if they do not rest at home.
 If your child is tired they will be encouraged to rest accordingly.
-If your child is no longer resting, you may find that once school begins they do in fact need to rest again, daily.
+If your child is no longer resting, you may find that once school begins, they do, in fact, need to rest again daily.
 Children who don’t sleep are expected to stay on their mats quietly, while they cuddle their lovey and listen to the soft music playing with teachers facilitating the resting process.
 Children rest on mats spread out throughout the classroom.
 Families provide a sheet, blanket, and a lovey of choice, for their child to rest with.
 These items are sent home at the end of each week to be washed and returned on Monday.

 • Do you require Toddlers to be toilet trained before beginning school?